emberjs/website/source/blog/2017-11-20-ember-2-17-released.md

 ---
-title: Ember 2.17 and 2.18 Beta Released
+title: Ember 2.16-LTS, Ember 2.17 and 2.18 Beta Released
 author: Ricardo Mendes, Brendan McLoughlin
 tags: Releases
 ---

+*Updated on December 19, 2017 to include information about Ember.js 2.16-LTS.*

-Today the Ember project is releasing version 2.17.0 of Ember.js, Ember Data, and Ember CLI.
+Today the Ember project is releasing Ember.js 2.16 LTS (a long-term support release) and version 2.17.0 of Ember.js, Ember Data, and Ember CLI.

-This release kicks off the 2.18 beta cycle for all sub-projects.
+This release also kicks off the 2.18 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to